Dental avulsion: Prevention

 Contact sports carry a significant risk of dental injury, which can be reduced by wearing a mouthguard or helmet.
-Mouthguards are often less effective if not fitted properly to the wearer.
+Mouthguards are often less effective if not fitted properly to the teeth.

 Despite their wide availability, the use of mouthguards is relatively uncommon.
 Many people do not use them even in situations that carry a high risk of dental injury, or when their use is mandated.
 In addition, mouthguards may be dislodged from the wearer's mouth, leaving the teeth unprotected.

-Certain occlusal traits, such as class II malocclusions and increased overjet, are associated with a higher incidence of dental trauma.
-These traits can be corrected by an orthodontist.
+Certain occlusal characteristics, such as class II malocclusions with increased overjet, are associated with a higher risk of dental trauma.
+These conditions can be corrected by an orthodontist reducing risk of injury due to sports related activities.